-- GoodWeave™ Rugs – In spring 2011, Macy’s introduced a collection of decorative area rugs that have been certified by GoodWeave™, an international organization that works to ensure rugs made by hand in Nepal and India are free of child labor.
-The collection is carried in 10 Macy’s stores nationwide.
+GoodWeave Rugs – In spring 2011, Macy’s introduced a collection of decorative area rugs that have been certified by GoodWeave™, an international organization that works to ensure rugs made by hand in Nepal and India are free of child labor.
+The collection of more than 30 styles in various sizes and color combinations is carried in Macy’s stores nationwide as well as on macys.com.
 By buying a beautiful hand-crafted rug at Macy’s with the GoodWeave label, shoppers are helping to support families and build sustainable communities in Nepal and India, nations where poverty is widespread.
 GoodWeave-certified rugs are woven by skilled adult artisans, permitting educational opportunities for children who otherwise might be required to work.
 More information about GoodWeave is available at goodweave.org.